bart-x/eye-saver-app/README.md

 # Eyes-saver-app
-To open app use Yarn start command
+To open app use "yarn start" command